+Course Resources

-Course Resources: The online and FTF students differed in their identification of most effective course resources.
+For the Fall 2015 pilot implementation, the online and F2F students differed in their identification of most effective course resources.
 The online students gave the highest ratings to the video lectures and video tutorials and to emailing the instructor.
-The largest number of FTF students found the assistance from the tutors to be the most helpful followed by written lab handouts, emailing other students and in-class lectures.
-Students in the FTF course varied considerably in their assessment of the text book as a resource with some giving it the highest and some the lowest rating.
+The largest number of F2F students found the assistance from the tutors to be the most helpful followed by written lab handouts, emailing other students and in-class lectures.
+Students in the F2F course varied considerably in their assessment of the text book as a resource with some giving it the highest and some the lowest rating.
 Four students in the online course gave the text book the lowest possible rating of effectiveness.
 The online students differed in their assessment of the effectiveness of the tutors with three students giving this resource the two lowest and three others giving it the two highest ratings.
 The remaining online students identified the tutors as a non-applicable resource, probably because they lived too far away or could not make it to the college when the resource was available.